carloitaben/tailwindcss-noscript/README.md

 }
 ```

-You now need to add a tiny (less than 150 bytes) script to your `head` element:
+You now need to add a `script` tag to your `head` with the following content:

 ```tsx
 import { script } from "tailwindcss-noscript"